halotx3/ETL-Project/README.md

     * As we loaded the data set we identified there were null components and the age group was not consistent with the rating.

-    * We reviewed to see if we could find the movie 'Bird box', 'murder mystery' as we know that is a Netflix original to see if we could find any corrolation.
-However the movie was not found
+    * We reviewed to see if we could find the movie 'Bird box', 'murder mystery' as we know those are Netflix original movies to see if we could find any corrolation.
+However the movies were not found in the data set.

     * We performed a group by age and rating to see if there was a corrolation to the age and the rating.
 We found that there was no corrlation as some had mulpule age groups listed with the same rating type.